Bianca-Morris/CollaborativeNotes/README.md

 ```

 ## About
-Collaborative Notes is a desktop application using
+Collaborative Notes is a desktop application built with Draft.js, and deployed as a desktop application with Electron.
+We used webpack to package the front-end as a single-paged React application, rendered with React-Router.
+To enable real-time collaboration, we used Socket.io to ping our JSON API back end with updates as clients make changes.
+Data is stored using MongoDB, authentication is handled with Passport.js, and the server is set up with Express.js.

 Check out a demo of Bianca walking you through the application here: https://youtu.be/k9cQ_z52RT0